powerhome/power-tools/packages/wayfinding/docs/README.md

 end
 ```

+`url_for` evaluates an engine-backed block with calls ending in `_path` mapped to the corresponding
+`_url` helper.
+Arbitrary strings cannot be converted, so a block that needs both lookup forms must build
+its result from route helpers rather than hardcoding a path.

 Omit `engine:` and the block is called plainly, for destinations that are not Rails routes at all.

 ## Looking up